christinenyries/guess-number/README.md

 # guess-number
-Part 2 of 12 beginner python projects by Kylie Ying
+Part 2 and 3 of 12 beginner python projects by Kylie Ying

 ## Sample output
     COMPUTER  : Let's play a number guessing game.